Window Film for UV Protection

 Window films can be purchased from numerous sources, including the major home improvement chains and online.
 The leading manufacturers are 3M and Gila.
 A first time installer can do a window in about two hours.
 After the learning curve is surmounted, additional windows can be filmed in less than an hour each.

 The installation process is similar to wallpaper installation.
-It is best to precisely follow manufacturer's instructions.
-Nevertheless, the following description should give an idea of what the average installation is like, and will serve in case instructions have been lost or accidently discarded.
+It is best to precisely follow manufacturer’s instructions.
+Nevertheless, the following description should give an idea of what the average installation is like, and will serve in case instructions have been lost or accidentally discarded.
 Film installation is very difficult for one person to do alone.
 First timers should perform this task in pairs.

 - Remove roll from box and roll the film backward; allow to set while doing other preps.
 Take care not to crease the film as creases are difficult, if not impossible, to remove.

 - Thoroughly clean window.
 Wipe down with dust free cloth, manufacturers recommend using coffee filters for this job.

 - It is presumed that you have measured the windows before purchasing the window film.
 However, it can’t hurt to do it again.
 Lay the film out on a flat surface and cut using a razor and a straight-edge so that it is approximately one inch larger than the glass pane to be covered.